 Where to start?

 If K-pop is completely new to you, I suggest that you start with the following, each of which are mentioned again below.
 Click the "CC" (closed captions) button on YouTube since many have English subtitles but perhaps surprisingly, they aren't necessary to enjoy!

-A song from the most popular boy band:
+A song from the world's most popular musical act:

-A song from, what was until recently, the most popular girl group:
+A song from, what was, the most popular girl group:

 (See BlackPink below for the currently most popular girl group.)